 - Dissemination: Creating a platform for Resilience Fellows to share their work and ideas publicly – using platforms such as festivals, conferences, civil-society forums, and national and international publications.
 These will widen public discourse, deepen engagement with society, and elicit support and participation from the general public and, ultimately, policymakers.

-Theme for 2021: Extortion and organized crime
+Theme for 2022: Environmental crime

 In 2022, the Resilience Fellowship theme will focus on environmental crime.
 Fellows will use their diverse perspectives to collaborate on a range of outputs based around this theme.
 They will also raise awareness on the importance of countering environmental crime as Resilience Fund Ambassadors.

 Across the world’s variety of ecosystems, the role of organized crime in exploiting and damaging the environment is violent and omnipresent.
 Criminal networks profit from billions of dollars at enormous costs not only to the environment but also to peace and security.
 The links between environmental crime and other criminal activities have been reported globally, while new forms of exploitation and patterns of criminal behaviour continue to emerge.